 Commitments from local leaders (county school superintendent, principal, chief, sheriff, mental health provider)

 Team Leaders: school, law enforcement and mental health provider must designate a person who will serve as the Team Leader for their discipline.
 The Team Leader will act as a liaison between key disciplines.

 Law enforcement supervisors, teachers and staff, and mental health partners must jointly attend a one-hour presentation providing an overview of the impact of trauma on children, the impact of trauma on learning, key elements of HWC, and strategies for successful implementation.

-School must conduct a book study or other strategic planning session to identify and assess issues impacting their students and specific individual, classroom and school wide interventions.
+School or child care agencymust conduct a book study or other strategic planning session to identify and assess issues impacting their students and specific individual, classroom and school wide interventions.

 Law enforcement supervisors must provide training to patrols on department policy to identify, document and report children encountered on the scene of calls.
 Officers must be familiar with appropriate on-scene response when children are present to ensure the impact of trauma is minimized.